jarryleo/AopSample/README.md

     }
 ```
 ### 依赖方法:
 Step 1.
-Add the JitPack repository to your build file （project build）
+Add the JitPack repository to your build file （project build）,

 Add it in your root build.gradle at the end of repositories:
 ```
     	allprojects {